Skip to content

 Compliance Support

-Audit Logging Every action logged with timestamp and actor
+Audit logging Every CertifyClouds action logged with timestamp, actor, and hash-chained export

 • SOC 2 Type II